borablanca/orgmodeweb/README.md

 [OrgModeWeb](https://orgmodeweb.org) is a web app to view, edit and search org files.

-The idea is to build a sufficiently usable app for org-mode, giving the same searching and viewing experience as in emacs.
+The idea is to build an app for org-mode sufficiently usable without emacs, giving the same searching and viewing experience.

 ## How It Works

-OrgModeWeb works %100 on web browser, no server side coding, caching, database etc.
+OrgModeWeb works 100% on web browser, no server side coding, caching, database etc.

 It Uses service-workers to work offline.
-Can be used as a mobile app (PWA) by adding on Home Screen.
+It is mobile friendly and can be used as a mobile app (PWA) by adding on Home Screen.

 OrgModeWeb creates and stores files on LocalStorage of the browser and uses a newly developed fast javascript parser: OrgParser.

 Then it searches on the parsed result using the OrgSearcher which produces same results as in emacs org-mode.

-Tested and works on latest versions of modern browsers (Chrome, Firefox, Opera, Edge) and Android versions.
-Haven't tested older versions.
-Haven't tested on Safari but since it supports service-workers, should work fine.
+The editing idea is inspired from [Jupyter Notebooks](https://jupyter.org/), where you move on headings with a cursor.
+When you want to edit, press enter and change to edit mode.
+Ctrl+enter to finish editing.

 ## Currently Supported

 - **Agenda View :** view agenda similarly in org-mode
-- **Match Search :** match tags and properties as described in [org-mode](https://orgmode.org/manual/Matching-tags-and-properties.html) (no regexp or backward compatibility), some examples:
+- **Match Search :** match TAG|TODO|PROPERTY as described in [org-mode](https://orgmode.org/manual/Matching-tags-and-properties.html) (no regexp or backward compatibility), some examples:

       +tag1-tag2 : show items tagged with "tag1" but not having "tag2"